EnergyEconomyDecoupling/PFUPipelineTools/README.md

 ## Statement of need

-Several packages are involved in creating the CL-PFU database, and several of those packages provide computational pipelines for the database.
+Several packages are involved in creating the CL-PFU database, and many of those packages provide computational pipelines for the database.
 Those pipelines need access to common functions, say for releasing (saving) computational targets to their respective pins, for reading targets from their pins, for filtering by countries and years, or removing target groupings.

 This package (`PFUPipelineTools`) addresses that need, providing a single package for several functions that are used across various CL-PFU